timothepoznanski/listeem/README.md

     docker compose up -d
     ```

 Now, the Listeem application should be up and running.

-Open your web browser and visit `http://your-server-domain:8077` to view it.
+Open your web browser and visit `http://your-server-domain:8077` to view it in HTTP.

-You may open it in https with the self signed certificate or your own certificate by opening your web browser and visit `https://your-server-domain:8078` to view it.
+You may open it in HTTPS with the self signed certificate or your own certificate by opening your web browser and visit `https://your-server-domain:8078`.

 ## Possible errors